 If you’re in Milan during a Coronavirus outbreak, imagine your escape to the country, preferably to a villa outside Florence.
-You don’t have one, but you could rent one online.
+You don’t have one, but you could rent one online, perhaps.

-Decide you won’t take the train.
+Decide you won’t take the train to your rental villa.
 You won’t take the bus.
 Too many people.
 Instead, meet up with your homies–your brigade–at Milan’s Duomo.
 There, plan to hire a car and drive yourselves.

 Throw a copy of Giovanni Boccaccio’s Decameron into your pack.
-You’ve been reading this fourteenth-century literary masterpiece about ten friends who escaped from the Black Death by retiring to a villa outside Florence.
-You’ll read Boccaccio’s stories to your friends at night.
+You’ve been reading this fourteenth-century literary masterpiece about ten friends who escaped the Black Death by retiring to a villa outside Florence.
+On Boccaccio’s trail, following his example, you’ll read his stories to your friends at night in your rental villa outside Florence.

 Along your way on the autostrada, don’t stop at the Autogrill for lunch.
-Eat the salami sandwiches you packed before quitting town.
+Eat the salami sandwiches you wisely packed before quitting town.
 Don’t share bites with your friends, even if you’d like to because, well, it’s not sanitary.
 And don’t sip each other’s beers, or San Pellegrinos, or Cokes, either.
 Also: douse hands first with rubbing alcohol since you don’t have any gels.
+Wonder if you should all be wearing masks.
+Decide that probably you should.
+Wrap a scarf around your neck.
+Suggest your friends do the same.

-You can sing songs to pass the time–break out the lute–99 Bottles of Beer on the Wall, Old MacDonald, This Land is Your Land, O Sole Mio.
+You can sing songs under your scarves to pass the time–break out the lute–99 Bottles of Beer on the Wall, Old MacDonald, This Land is Your Land, O Sole Mio.
 You decide.

 When you’re tired of singing, read your friends passages out loud from The Decameron: